josephrexme/griz/README.md

 ```
 For more column and offset values, see the [demo](https://josephrexme.github.io/griz/).

+#### Wrapping columns
+When column value is not defined you get the benefit of automatically fitting in the columns on one line of the row.
+If you need wrapping columns you'll have to specify a column value.
+A common case for this is when iterating items programmatically.

 ### To do
 - Add custom breakpoints
 - Add custom gutter widths